The Best Workout Routine for Skinny Beginners

 - Casey Viator had some of the best muscle-building genetics in the world.
 He’d won the title of Mr. Universe at age 19.
 He was an extreme outlier.

-- One year before the experiment, Viator injured one of his fingers while lifting weights.
+- Viator was regaining lost muscle mass.
+Viator injured one of his fingers one year before the experiment.
 He got a tetanus shot to prevent infection but had a severe allergic reaction to the shot.
-He lost his ability to eat and exercise for almost a year, losing dozens of pounds of muscle mass.
+He lost his ability to eat and exercise for almost a year, losing dozens of pounds of muscle.

-- Viator had a reputation for steroid abuse.
-He was presumably using PEDs during the experiment.
+- Viator was presumably using PEDs during the experiment.

 Over the past five decades, research has consistently shown that slow lifting isn’t a good way to build muscle (study, study, study).
 Neither is low-volume training (systematic review).
 Taking sets to total muscle failure doesn’t help either (study, study).

-Why is this relevant today?
-In his Geek to Freak experiment, the best-selling author Tim Ferriss followed the same protocol as Casey Viator, using it to rebuild 34 pounds of muscle mass in 28 days.
+In his Geek to Freak experiment, the best-selling author Tim Ferriss followed a HIT workout plan, using it to rebuild 34 pounds of muscle mass in 28 days.
 Like Viator, Ferriss was detrained and underfed in the year leading up to his transformation, which allowed him to regain muscle incredibly fast.
 Ferriss was fully open about that.

 The Liver King Scandal